knative/docs/docs/admin/install/knative-with-operators.md

 knative-eventing   <version number>    True
 ```

-### Installing with Different Eventing Sources
+### Installing with different eventing sources

 ???
 "Installing the Knative Eventing component with different eventing sources"

-    Knative Operator can configure Knative Eventing component with different eveting sources.
+    Knative Operator can configure Knative Eventing component with different eventing sources.
 Click on each tab below to
     see how you can configure Knative Eventing with different eventing sources:

     === "Ceph"